rockset/rockset-js/packages/cli/README.md

   NAME  The fully qualified name of the entity you wish to resolve

 OPTIONS
-  -e, --entity=lambda  [default: lambda] the type of entity you wish to resolve -h, --help           show CLI help
+  -e, --entity=lambda  [default: lambda] the type of entity you wish to add -h, --help           show CLI help

 DESCRIPTION